About the Russian, Eurasian & East European Studies Collections

 The Print Collections

-The year 2016 marks the 110th anniversary of Slavic-language collecting at Columbia University Libraries, and the 70th of the creation of the position of Slavic & East European Librarian.
+The year 2016 marked the 110th anniversary of Slavic-language collecting at Columbia University Libraries, and the 70th of the creation of the position of Slavic & East European Librarian.

 As of May 2015, there were 431,626 records for Columbia’s Russian, Eurasian & East European vernacular-language monographic titles in OCLC.
 This represents 9% of the total monographic holdings of the Columbia University Libraries as represented in OCLC; vernacular language materials in all formats (archival, sound, visual, scores, etc.) constitute 450,428 records, or approximately 8% of CUL records in OCLC.
 Holdings in the languages of, and pertaining to, the cultures and countries of East Central Europe and the diverse peoples of the former Soviet Union are among the largest and most comprehensive in North America.